JaspreetKhela/ai-assisted-software-design-exercise/README.md

 Design patterns are established solutions to common software design problems that help developers create code that is more modular, reusable, and maintainable.
 While the `UsernamePasswordGenerator` class code is relatively simple, we can discuss how some design patterns could be applied:
 1. **Factory Method Pattern**: The Factory Method pattern could be used to create instances of the PasswordGenerator class.
 This pattern would be particularly useful if you want to allow different strategies or implementations for password generation.
 By defining an interface or abstract class for password generators and implementing concrete factories, you can create different types of password generators without changing client code.
 2. **Strategy Pattern**: The Strategy pattern could be applied to the generation of usernames and passwords.
 By defining separate strategies for generating usernames and passwords (e.g., random, dictionary-based), you can encapsulate the algorithmic differences in separate classes and switch between them dynamically.
-3. **Builder Pattern**: If the process of building a username or password becomes more complex or requires multiple steps, the Builder pattern could be used.
+3. **Builder Pattern**: If the process of building a username or password becomes more complex or requires multiple steps, the Builder Pattern could be used.
 This pattern provides a fluent and flexible way to construct complex objects step by step, abstracting the construction process from the client code.
 4. **Decorator Pattern**: In a more advanced version of the `UsernamePasswordGenerator` class, the Decorator pattern could be used to enhance the generated password with additional features or checks.
 For example, you could decorate the password generator with password complexity checks to ensure that generated passwords meet certain criteria.
 5. **Command Pattern**: If the interaction with the user in the main method becomes more complex, the Command pattern could be applied.
-You could encapsulate user commands (input and desired actions) into command objects, making the code more flexible and allowing for future extension.
+You could encapsulate user commands (input and desired actions) into command objects, making the code more flexible and allowing for future extensions.
 6. **Template Method Pattern**: If the username/password generation involves a common algorithm with varying steps, the Template Method pattern could be used.
 You would define a template algorithm in the base class and let subclasses override specific steps as needed.
 7. **Observer Pattern**: While not directly applicable in this code, if there are scenarios where changes in the `UsernamePasswordGenerator` class need to be communicated to other parts of the application, the Observer pattern could be used to establish a communication mechanism.